volodymyrhudyma/blog/content/blog/print-fibonacci-sequence-in-javascript.md

 The space complexity remains the same as equals to O(n).

-## Find Index For A Given Fibonacci Number
+## Find Index Of A Given Fibonacci Number

 We are given a Fibonacci number and want to find out its index in the Fibonacci sequence.